sae220/hoc2022-md/foyer_mosaic.md

 # Picture Slide

 ## Step 1
 It seems like the picture got scrambled!
-Let's see if we could push the blocks around to put the picture back in order.
+Let's see if we can push the blocks around to put the picture back in order.

 #### ~ tutorialhint
 Use the ``||hoc22.push <color> <direction>||`` blocks to trigger the pistons in order to move the blocks in the selected direction.
 It takes a minimum of three moves to put the picture back in order.